DreamRF/mm-wave-DreamHat-radar/README.md

 1 to 4, above, produce real-time plots at c.
 5-10 Hz refresh rate.

+The example scripts are also available separately in the MMW-HAT.zip file.

 This is more than enough to get you started and on the way to creating your own unique 60 GHz radar project!

 ![](http://www.ee.ucl.ac.uk/~ucee364/DreamRF/radarpic.jpg "Logo Title Text 1")